d33d33/warp10-tour/lessons/03_Manipulate_Your_Data/03_Map.md

 | 300       | 8     |

-For more information about Map, please go to [the according lesson](/#4-1).
+For more information about Map, please go to [the according lesson](/#6-1).
 ~~~

-NEWGTS 'test.bucketize' RENAME
+NEWGTS 'test.mapper' RENAME

 100  NaN NaN NaN -10 ADDVALUE
 200  NaN NaN NaN -9 ADDVALUE